School/Prompt Engineering/Advanced Prompting

 System Prompts & Personas

 System prompts are instructions that shape the AI's entire behavior for a conversation.
-They're the "personality settings" of the AI.
+Think of them as the "operating manual" you hand the AI before it starts working.
+Every message in the conversation is then filtered through these instructions.

 What Is a System Prompt?

 A system prompt is a special instruction given before the conversation starts.
-It sets rules the AI follows throughout.
-In the ChatGPT API, it's the "system" message.
-In Claude, it's the system prompt.
-In custom GPTs, it's the "Instructions" field.
+It sets rules the AI follows throughout -- not just for one response, but for every response in the session.
+In the ChatGPT API, it is the "system" message.
+In Claude, it is the system prompt.
+In custom GPTs, it is the "Instructions" field.
+Most chat interfaces also let you set custom instructions that act as a system prompt.

 Creating Effective Personas